Stafford Hospital scandal: Public inquiry

 The revelations of the neglect to patients at Stafford hospital were widely considered to be deeply shocking by all sections of the mainstream UK press; for example, patients were left in their own urine by nurses.
 In June 2010, the Cameron–Clegg coalition announced that a full public inquiry would be held.

 The inquiry began on 8 November 2010, chaired by Robert Francis QC, who had chaired the fourth inquiry which he had criticised for its narrow remit.
 The inquiry considered more than a million pages of previous evidence as well as hearing from witnesses.
 Former chief executive Martin Yeates, who "resigned with a pay-off of more than £400,000 and a £1 million pension pot", escaped cross-examination at the inquiry due to self-reported ill-health "with post-traumatic stress disorder, a condition often associated with soldiers returning from war zones" but did participate with a written statement.

 Helene Donnelly, a nurse at the hospital, complained that the two Sisters running the department had told staff to lie about waiting times.
-The Sisters were suspended and Helene was harassed.
+The Sisters were suspended and Donnelly was harassed.
 She subsequently gave evidence to the Francis inquiry and was later appointed ambassador for cultural change at Staffordshire and Stoke-on-Trent Partnership NHS Trust.

 The final report of the Francis inquiry was published on 6 February 2013, making 290 recommendations.

 Academics at the University of Oxford and King's College London have criticised the recommendations of the Francis inquiry to legally enforce a new duty of openness, transparency and candour amongst NHS staff, arguing that increasing 'micro-regulation' may produce serious unintended consequences.

 Medical lawyers offered their assistance to distraught and angry families who waited for proof that lessons had been learned.
 Many families of the victims felt that crucial questions have been left unanswered.

 Actions against nurses

-The Nursing and Midwifery Council (NMC), the UK’s regulator of nurses and midwives, held hearings about nurses working in the trust following allegations that they were not fit to practise.
+The Nursing and Midwifery Council (NMC), the UK's regulator of nurses and midwives, held hearings about nurses working in the trust following allegations that they were not fit to practise.
 Acting to protect the public, the NMC has struck off from their register or suspended several nurses as a result of these hearings.
 This includes two who falsified accident and emergency discharge times, two involved in the death of a diabetic patient and a nurse who physically and verbally abused a dementia patient.